 Children can get lost in these environments, and it is not healthy to let them play for too many hours in a row.

 Simulators have been around since software was first developed.
 They are constantly evolving, and the best simulators will give you a real-to-life experience where you can take the controls from any vehicle, where it is real, like a Boeing 707, or fantasy, as a Star Wars Tie-Fighter.

 Simulators are considered to be educational since they give the child or user access to learning how to operate a real vehicle with real simulated results.
 Essentially, anyone that starts out learning how to use a flight simulator will find it easier to learn actual flying since the controls will be familiar.
 Also, in-flight simulators, the user has to learn all the actual basics of communications and understand the abbreviations and professional syntax.

 In general, adventure games are solo games, where the child will strive towards a goal against the clock, or against computer-generated opponents and hardships.
 In most adventure games there is a combination of swift action requiring great eye-hand coordination skills and the ability to solve sometimes complex logical and observational problems including memory sets and complicated formulae.

 These games tend to be addictive too and will take children for hours, so you have to learn how to limit these games as well.

 4. Real-Time Strategy (RTS)

-These are like MMO’s but with a smaller environment and require quick on the spot judgments.
-The actions are happening in real time measurements, and it is multiple player games, where two or more players can play at the same time.
+These are like MMO’s but with a smaller environment and require quick on-the-spot judgments.
+The actions are happening in real-time measurements, and it is a multiple-player game, where two or more players can play at the same time.